-America’s Soccer Story is a Tennessee nonprofit launched January 1, 2019 as the American Soccer Corps.
-We emerged from Open Source Soccer, a project to preserve the histories of American soccer’s builders.
+ASC, the American Soccer Corps, is a 501(c)(3) civic research and education company that emerged from Open Source Soccer, a project to preserve the histories of American soccer’s builders.

-In August 2016, William Gordon began recording oral history interviews with the men and women whose direct involvement in local, national, and international soccer organizations and events built and improved modern soccer in the United States.
+In August 2016, William Gordon began recording oral histories with the men and women whose direct involvement in local, national, and international soccer organizations and events created American soccer's modern era.

 Long-form interviews with builders were conducted on-location across the United States, with travel allowing extensive field and archival research.
 Beyond the histories, over 5,000 photographs and several dozen short videos capture American soccer today.

-From these interviews emerged a quintessential American underdog story about soccer, our people, and American society during the game’s 150 year history here.
+From these interviews emerged a quintessential American underdog story about soccer, our people, and the American public during the game’s 150 year history here.

 In May 2018, our Founding Directors created an organization to enrich historical perspective and civic participation by learning, preserving, and sharing America’s soccer story.